 Some placement sites may also require additional information such as an official transcript, an application, a criminal background check and/or proof of tuberculosis (TB) clearance or other immunization records.
 When this occurs, the candidate must fulfill the requirements immediately to ensure placement.
 Failure to fulfill the placement site’s requirements before the experience is scheduled to begin will result in a delayed placement and may require the candidate to postpone registration in the accompanying course(s) until the next offering.

-Once a placement has been confirmed, the OFE will notify the candidate of their placement site by emailing the candidate’s Walden email address.
-All email communication between the OFE and teacher candidates will take place via the Walden email server, per university policy.
+Once a placement has been confirmed, the candidate will be able to view their placement in their ePortfolio.
+Additionally, the candidate will receive an email from the OFE via Meditrek regarding the placement information.
+All email communication between the OFE and principal candidates will take place via the Walden email server, per university policy.

 Professional Liability Insurance